The Ford’s Theatre campus (Museum, Theatre, Petersen House and Center for Education and Leadership) will close early

 “The Trevor Project is proud to partner with Ford’s Theatre on The Lincoln Legacy Project.
 We know that lack of acceptance and tolerance directly impacts the health, safety and well-being of lesbian, gay, bisexual, transgender and questioning youth.
 Recalling President Lincoln’s legacy to promote tolerance, acceptance and understanding can both move our country forward and save lives.” – Abbe Land, Executive Director and CEO, The Trevor Project

-“SMYAL is proud to partner with Ford’s Theatre on The Lincoln Legacy Project to shine a light on the devastating impact homophobia and transphobia continue to have on our youth – and how lesbian, gay, bisexual, transgender and straight youth leaders are at the forefront of promoting acceptance and inclusion throughout our community.” – Andrew Barnett, Executive Director, Sexual Minority Youth Assistance League (SMYAL)
+“SMYAL is proud to partner with Ford’s Theatre on The Lincoln Legacy Project to shine a light on the devastating impact homophobia and transphobia continue to have on our youth – and how lesbian, gay, bisexual, transgender and straight youth leaders are at the forefront of promoting acceptance and inclusion throughout our community.” – Andrew Barnett, Executive Director, Supporting and Mentoring Youth Advocates and Leaders (SMYAL)

 “Facing History and Ourselves is pleased to partner with Ford's Theatre on The Lincoln Legacy Project about the important issues raised in The Laramie Project, from understanding how unchecked prejudice can lead to a hate crime, to the importance of perspective-taking and developing empathy.
 Bringing the story of Matthew Shepard to Metro DC schools and classrooms will help students make the connection between recent history and the moral choices they face in their own lives.“ – Marc Skvirsky, Chief Program Officer, Facing History and Ourselves